Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Discussion

 \subsubsection{Medical Rehabilitation}

-Rare neurological events, like epileptic seizures or anxiety states, are often under-represented in brain datasets.
-Synthetic data generation can supplement training sets for these rare events, enabling the detection of anomalies that might be missed due to the limited real data.
-By generating the rare abnormal event data, models can be better trained to identify and respond to rare occurrences.
-As generative models are deployed in medical applications, ensuring interpretability and transparency is vital.
-Future research could focus on explainable machine learning to better understand how generated signals correspond to brain activity, while integrating prior constraints for improved interpretability.
+Rare neurological events, such as epileptic seizures or abnormal cognitive states, are often under-represented in brain datasets.
+Synthetic data generation can supplement these rare samples and improve the detection of clinically important events.
+However, medical applications require high physiological plausibility, interpretability, and safety.
+Future work should integrate domain constraints and explainable learning to ensure that generated signals correspond to meaningful neural activity rather than artifacts or spurious patterns.